 COAT: semi-long.
 The woolly undercoat is covered by a smooth, water repellent upper coat which consists of long, coarse, and glossy hair covering the back and the sides.
 A fully coated cat has a shirtfront, a full frill and knickerbockers.
 All colors are permitted, including all colors with white; except pointed patterns and chocolate and lilac, cinnamon and fawn.
 Any amount of white is allowed, i.e., a white blaze, white locket, white chest, white on the belly, white on the paws, etc.

 - very slow maturing of this breed should be taken into account

 - mature males may have broader head than females

 - coat is evaluated mainly on texture and quality

-- lenght of coat and density of undercoat vary with the seasons
+- length of coat and density of undercoat vary with the seasons

 - kittens can take up 6 months of age to develop guard hairs

 - too small and finely built cats

 - round or square head